-Artificial Intelligence (AI) employs computer systems to perform tasks, normally requiring human intelligence, such as speech recognition and visual perception.
-AI relies on technologies and algorithms such as robotics, machine learning, and the Internet to imitate the working of the human brain.
-With unlimited computational power and storage capacity, AI has the potential to outperform the human.
+Artificial intelligence (AI) employs computer systems to perform tasks that normally require human intelligence, such as speech recognition and visual perception.
+AI relies on technologies and algorithms such as robotics, machine learning, and the internet to imitate the workings of the human brain.
+With unlimited computational power and storage capacity, AI has the potential to outperform human beings.

 In medicine, computer vision algorithms have the potential to recognise abnormalities and diseases by evaluating colour, shape, and patterns .